 The Great American Chevrolet Dream

-And as such, when we were dreaming of "true-blue" big and brash, in-your-face, kickass real-steel American Chevys rolling into India kicking up dust and demolishing competition, you give us diminutive Korean and Chinese plastic slapped with the Golden Bowtie instead!
-Whaat?
+And as such, when we were dreaming of "true-blue" big and brash, in-your-face, kickass real-steel American Chevys rolling into India kicking up dust and crushing diminutive little hatchbacks under their massive wheels, you give us the same Korean and Chinese plastic slapped with the Golden Bowtie to buy instead!
+What the hell?
 We already have plenty of the former cluttering up our roads, and the less said about the latter, the better.
 See, we really don't like China.
 They humiliated us in '62, they try to grab our land, they seem to be beating us to the race to the "next superpower" and they have got bullet trains and all while we are stuck with the World's biggest toilet.
 Chinese stuff is considered only next to junk in India, seen as inferior, low quality and plasticky Japanese knockoffs, sold in bulk at "take all for Rs.99" makeshift roadside thrift stores or shady back-alley hole-in-the-wall shops, guaranteed not to last in one piece for more than a couple of months.
 And this is what you are trying to sell us?

 The Great Chevrolet Question and Some Answers